 Death is tragic in any situation.
 However, if you’ve lost a loved one due to someone else’s negligence, that can make the death even more tragic.
 It may even leave you in financial peril.
 If you’ve lost a loved one in a wrongful death scenario in Reno, Nevada, a court may award you financial compensation.
-You should contact an experienced wrongful death attorney to discuss your eligibility to file a wrongful death claim.
+You should contact an experienced Reno Wrongful Death Lawyer to discuss your eligibility to file a wrongful death claim.

 Wrongful death is a legal term for a case in which the intentional, reckless, or negligent actions of one person cause the death of another.
 A wrongful death claim is a lawsuit filed in civil court, and usually must be filed within two years from the date of the death.
 Wrongful death claims are similar to personal injury claims, except the family seeks compensation for the death instead of the injured individual seeking compensation for his or her injuries.
 To obtain compensation in a wrongful death lawsuit, the estate or family members must prove that another party’s negligence or intentional harm caused their loved one’s death and that this death caused monetary injury to surviving family members or to the decedent’s estate.